ChennoShen239/25spring/Math 128A/Lecture 6.md

 |-------|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|------|-----|-----|------|------|------|------|------|------|------|
 | $f(x)$| 1.3 | 1.5 | 1.8 | 2.1 | 2.6 | 2.7 | 2.4 | 2.1 | 2.8 | 2.1 | 2.5 | 2.3  | 2.3 | 2.3 | 1.4  | 0.9  | 0.7  | 0.6  | 0.5  | 0.4  | 0.2  |

-(Note: PAGE75 and PAGE76 contain inconsistencies in the $x$ values (e.g., repeated 13.3); the table is presented as-is.)

 #### Duck Top Profile in 20-Degree Polynomial Interpolation

-(Note: No specific polynomial is provided in the document.)

 ## Section 3.6: Parametric Curve Approximation